e18e/e18e/docs/blog/es-tooling.md

       content: website
   - - meta
     - property: og:title
-      content: ES tooling - community lead e18e-focused tooling
+      content: ES tooling - community-led e18e-focused tooling
   - - meta
     - property: og:url
       content: https://e18e.dev/blog/es-tooling
   - - meta
     - property: og:description
-      content: ES Tooling - a community lead, e18e-focused collection of tools for the ecosystem
+      content: ES Tooling - a community-led , e18e-focused collection of tools for the ecosystem
 ---

 # ES Tooling

 _July 22, 2024_

 The e18e initiative has seen huge growth since launch.
-We've seen hundreds of performance contributions upstream to popular projects, and the creation of many community lead tools.
+We've seen hundreds of performance contributions upstream to popular projects, and the creation of many community-led tools.

-A notable example of this is the [ES Tooling](https://github.com/orgs/es-tooling/) community GitHub organisation.
+A notable example of this is the [ES Tooling](https://github.com/orgs/es-tooling/) community GitHub organization.

 If you haven't yet encountered e18e, read more in the [guide](https://e18e.dev/guide/#why-e18e) and [join the community](https://chat.e18e.dev/).

 ## A home for e18e-focused tools

 Over the last few months, many of us have collaborated and connected through the e18e community.
-The ES tooling organisation is a result of that - a place for us to store and own forks, tools, and other code bases we're working on together.
+The ES tooling organization is a result of that - a place for us to store and own forks, tools, and other code bases we're working on together.

 A few popular projects that were running solo until now, have come together to create this: